M-Hassaan-Ch/UrduToRomanUrduTranslater/README.md

-# Urdu to Romand Urdu using LSTM and BiLSTM
+# Urdu to Roman Urdu using LSTM and BiLSTM